Wilderness Territory: Timeline

 In 2002, the resort opened the Wild West region of the hotel which has 162 guest rooms.
 It also includes Dodge ‘Em City, a 30000 sqft indoor play park featuring Timberland Playhouse and Lake Wilderness outdoor waterpark.
 In 2003, the Wild West Waterpark opened for business.

 In 2003, a 108-condominium, upscale resort, called Wilderness on the Lake, opened for business.
 It is home to Cubby's Cove, a 35000 sqft indoor/outdoor waterpark complete with an Infinity pool overlooking Lake Delton.

 In the summer of 2005, to mark the resort's 10th anniversary, the Wilderness Hotel & Golf Resort opened two thrill rides, the Hurricane and Black Hole waterslides.

 In April 2006, the Wilderness opened its largest indoor waterpark yet, the Wild WaterDome.
 This 70000 sqft waterpark is home to a large indoor wave pool, the Dueling Mammoths family raft ride, and a toddler play 'n spray area.
 The waterpark also features a FoilTec roof that is permeable to UV rays, allowing people to tan indoors.
 The resort also closed Fort Wilderness Waterpark, its first indoor waterpark.

-In July 2006, Glacier Canyon Lodge, the Wilderness's third property, opened along with a 3.2 acre outdoor waterpark called the Lost World.
+In July 2006, Glacier Canyon Lodge, the Wilderness's third property, opened along with a 3.2-acre outdoor waterpark called the Lost World.

-In 2008, the Wilderness unveiled Wild Rock Golf Club, a championship 18-hole course containing a difficult hole 17 called "Boneyard North", and renovated the Klondike Kavern waterpark.
+In 2008, the Wilderness unveiled Wild Rock Golf Club, a championship 18-hole course containing a difficult hole 17 called "Boneyard North" and renovated the Klondike Kavern waterpark.

 In 2009, the Wilderness unveiled three indoor, 3-D, blacklight mini-golf courses, an outdoor mini-golf course, go-karts and a zip line adventure.
 The resort also opened Tombstone Town Haunted Hotel and Mineshaft Mirror Maze.

 In 2010, the Wilderness renovated all of the Wilderness Hotel & Golf Resort guest rooms.

 In 2012, the Wilderness opened the Northern Lights Sky Ropes Course, located in the Wild West region of the hotel.
 The resort also added the Lunar Loop and Cosmic Drop Whitewater West Drop Slides at the Lost World Water Park.

-In 2015, the resort would redo the Klondike Krash Water Slides would be turned in the Claim Jumper Challenge Water Slides, two dueling Whitewater West Slideboarding slides.
+In 2015, the resort would redo the Klondike Krash Water Slides would be turned in the Claim Jumper Challenge Water Slides, two dueling Whitewater West Slide boarding slides.

 Today, the Wilderness Territory occupies over 600 acre of land and provides guests with 1,163 lodging options among its three main properties (Wilderness Hotel & Golf Resort, Wilderness on the Lake and Glacier Canyon Lodge), in addition to its freestanding Vacation Villas, Cabins and New Frontier Condominiums.
 The Territory is home to four indoor and four outdoor waterparks totaling nearly 500,000 sqft.
 The resort also features Wild Rock Golf Club, and the Wilderness Woods Par 3 Family Course.
 A skywalk is connected to the Glacier Canyon Lodge, and boats take guests to the Wilderness on the Lake Resort.